-Six stations can be set for the AM band, 12 stations can be set for the FM band (six for FM1, six for FM2).
+Six stations can be set for the AM band.
+12 stations can be set for the FM band (six for FM1, six for FM2).

-- 1. Push the band select button (FM/AM) to select AM.
-FM1. or FM2.
+- 1. Push the band select button (FM/AM) to select AM, FM1, or FM2.
 The selected band illuminates in the display. - 2.
-Tune to the desired station. - 3.
-Push the desired station select button for more than 1.5 seconds.
+Tune to the desired station. - Push the desired station select button for more than 1.5 seconds.
 The radio mutes when the select button is pushed. - 4.
-The indicator, ch2, then illuminates in the display and the sound resumes.
-Memorizing is now complete. display and the sound resumes, memorizing is complete.
+When the indicator illuminates in the display and the sound resumes, memorizing is complete.